tardipede/urban_soil_microarthropods/README.md

 # Urban_soil_microarthropods

-## 1) Place the raw reads files in the data folder
+## 1) Create a folder name data and place there the raw reads files
-Download the raw reads file from the NCBI project
+Download the raw reads file from the NCBI project PRJNA1369507

 ## 2) Create conda env
 ```